yoosan/yoosan/README.md

 - Before that, I worked at SenseTime for two years (from 2017 to 2019).
 - My interest focuses on
   - Computer vision and multimodal understanding.
-  - Large-scale distributed system and training.
+  - Large-scale distributed system and training acceleration.
-  - Content-based recommendation system.
+  - Content-based recommendation system .

 ----